mattfaltyn/GeoGWAS/README.md

 ## Contact

-For any questions or concerns, please open an issue in the GitHub repository.
+Please open an issue in the GitHub repository for any questions or concerns.